 Awards of USD $2,000 each are available to ten deserving African graduate students in sciences relevant to plant nutrition and management of crop nutrients.
 The Award will be made directly to the student.
 No specific duties will be required of the recipient.
 The Award will be granted independent of any assistantship, scholarship, or other award that the student currently holds.

 The African Plant Nutrition Institute (APNI) is a research fund in support of plant nutrition research in Africa.
 The African Plant Nutrition Research Fund was created through partnership between the African Plant Nutrition Institute and Mohammed VI Polytechnic University (www.um6p.ma)

 The African Plant Nutrition Research Fund accepts preliminary project proposals on an annual basis that benefit African agriculture.
 Details are provided at www.apni.net/research-fund-apply.

 Young African Phosphorus Fellowships

-Awards of USD $5,000 each will be conferred to five early-career scientists working in an African NARES institution (National Agricultural Research and Extension System) or African university.
+Awards of USD $5,000 each are available to five early-career scientists working in an African NARES institution (National Agricultural Research and Extension System) or African university.
 The award is to encourage scientific programs relevant to understanding and improving phosphorus (P) management in agro-ecosystems.

 African Plant Nutrient Outreach Awards

-Awards of USD $5,000 each will be conferred to two innovative African scientists, extension specialists, or educators.
+Awards of USD $5,000 each are available to two innovative African scientists, extension specialists, or educators.
 The Award will support education, training, and communication programs relevant to improving the use and efficiency of plant nutrients in African agro-ecosystems.